manik96m/aws/security/notes_iam.md

   - easily grant access to the services and resources required by an Organization unit.
 - Consolidated billing
 - Hierarchical grouping of account

+## IAM Identity Center

+- Using federated entity
+- Using 3rd party identity provider to provide access

+## System Manager Parameter Store

+- Secrets like username, password, ...
+- it can be accessed using IAM roles

+## Secrets Manager

+- Ability to rotate secrets

+## AWS Network Firewall

+- Filter based on origin
+- can define rules to inspect traffic within VPCs

+## AWS WAF (Web Application Firewall)

+- protects against common exploits
+- like SQL injection or cross-site scripting

+## AWS Shield

+- Protects from DDoS (Denial of Service)

+## Amazon GuardDuty

+- checks logs across application and detect threats

+## Amazon Detective

+- Helps investigate security events that have already happened

+## Amazon Inspector

+- Scans for software vulnerabilities and network exposure